 Warrants and rights - Warrants and rights may be acquired by an underlying fund in connection with other securities or separately.
 Warrants generally entitle, but do not obligate, their holder to purchase other equity or fixed income securities at a specified price at a later date.
 Rights are similar to warrants but typically have a shorter duration and are issued by a company to existing holders of its stock to provide those holders the right to purchase additional shares of stock at a later date.
 Warrants and rights do not carry with them the right to dividends or voting rights with respect to the securities that they entitle their holder to purchase, and they do not represent any rights in the assets of the issuing company.
 Additionally, a warrant or right ceases to have value if it is not exercised prior to its expiration date.
 As a result, warrants and rights may be considered more speculative than certain other types of investments.
 Changes in the value of a warrant or right do not necessarily correspond to changes in the value of its underlying security, and they therefore present greater potential for capital appreciation and capital loss.
-The effective price paid for warrants or rights added to the subscription price of the related security may exceed the value of the subscription price, such as when there is no movement in the price of the underlying security.
-The market for warrants or rights may be difficult to sell them promptly at an acceptable price.
+The effective price paid for warrants or rights added to the subscription price of the related security may exceed the value of the subscription price.